dimbor-ru/freenx-server/README.md

 - Reduced connection time.

-- Used nxsetting sqlite db (nxsetup --mkdb for update).
+- Used nxsetting sqlite db (nxsetup --reload or nxsetup --mkdb for update).
 Everything got even a little faster

 - ...